-As highlighted earlier in the article, the government are very keen to help start-ups and small businesses.
-Although very difficult to get, there are various grants handed out by the government which have helped numerous start-ups in the past.
+The UK Government is very keen to help start-ups and small businesses.
+Although they can be very difficult to get due to eligibility and competition, there are various grants handed out by the government which have helped numerous startups in the past.

 Pension-led funding lets you borrow from your personal pension in order to invest into your business.
 This puts you firmly in control of your finances, and is a great way of growing your business whilst potentially increasing your own pension in the process.

 Most commonly in the form of a flexible overdraft, this is an alternative to what your bank would normally offer you.
 With this type of overdraft, you have more control over how you access additional funds and can turn the facility on and off – but is usually offered to businesses who can prove they can make a turnover as the terms are based on your sales ledger.

 There are plenty of cash flow boosting alternatives available which can help grow your business.
 Many of these facilities have been created to suit varying business types so it is well worth taking a look at all the options to see which would suit your business the most.
 These loans are intended to grow a small business and can be very effective if matched correctly.

 Many new business owners decide to invest their personal savings into their startup, which is when obtaining funding can be most challenging.
 Family and friends might also decide or be in the position to help out too.

 If they decide to invest in your business, a venture capital firm will provide you with finance in exchange for equity in your company (meaning they’ll have a shareholding in your business).
 Venture capital investors may also be in the position to offer advice and expertise.